signature-opensource/CK-MQTT-OLD/README.md

 MQTT is a Client Server publish/subscribe messaging transport protocol, designed to be lightweight, open and simple to use and implement.
 This makes it suitable for Internet of Things (IoT) messaging, machine to machine communication, mobile devices, etc.

-System.Net.Mqtt is a lightweight and simple implementation of the MQTT protocol version 3.1.1, written entirely in C# and divided in two libraries: System.Net.Mqtt and System.Net.Mqtt.Server.
+CK.MQTT is a lightweight and simple implementation of the MQTT protocol version 3.1.1, written entirely in C# and divided in two libraries: CK.MQTT and CK.MQTT.Server.

-The foundation of the System.Net.Mqtt libraries is to provide an intuitive and very easy to use API, hiding most of the protocol concepts that don't need to be exposed, letting consumers just focus on the main protocol operations, which are: CONNECT, SUBSCRIBE, UNSUBSCRIBE, PUBLISH, DISCONNECT.
+The foundation of the CK.MQTT libraries is to provide an intuitive and very easy to use API, hiding most of the protocol concepts that don't need to be exposed, letting consumers just focus on the main protocol operations, which are: CONNECT, SUBSCRIBE, UNSUBSCRIBE, PUBLISH, DISCONNECT.

 All the protocol packets acknowledgement happens under the hood in an asynchronous way, adding a level of simplicity reduced to just awaiting the client method calls in a native .net style without worring about low level protocol concepts.